Climate protection: fellowships for young leaders

 One of the key aims is to promote exchange of ideas among the recipients of the fellowship.
 To do that, they travel around Germany and get to know organisations engaged in the field of climate protection.
 The idea is that the fellowship recipients build up a network which they can then draw upon later when they are working around the world as experts in a range of fields.

 A variety of additional benefits

-The Alexander von Humboldt Foundation’s support is not merely financial: the fellowship also includes a one or two-month intensive language course, an introductory seminar, training courses and a final meeting in Berlin for all fellows.
+The Alexander von Humboldt Foundation’s support is not merely financial: the fellowship also includes a one or two-month intensive language course, an introductory seminar, training courses as well as intensive Alumni funding.

 For further information and application, please refer to the website of the Alexander von Humboldt Foundation.

 The application deadline is 20 March 2020.